SvenTiigi/SwiftKit/README.md

 ## Usage

-To create a new Kit inside a new directory simply run:
+To create a new Kit simply run:

 ```bash
 $ swiftkit new MyAwesomeKit
 ```
+> This will create a new folder in your current directory named by the name of your Kit

 If you already created a directory for example `MyAwesomeKit` and you want to create the Kit inside this directory simply run: